 City Hotel (1832-1903) was the major downtown hotel before the Narragansett Hotel (1878-1960) was built, and sat until 1903 on a site that is now part of the Johnson & Wales academic quadrangle, on the grass next to its library, Broadcast House (1979, or the East German Embassy.

 State Arsenal (?-?).
-This is the only representation I’ve been able to locate.
-I don’t know when it was built, but it was attacked at the outset of the Dorr Rebellion on May 18, 1842.
+The first of the two illustrations above is the only representation of the state arsenal I was able to locate until the second was sent to me by Christopher Martin, editor of the Quahog.com blog.
+I don’t know when the arsenal in the drawing was built, or exactly how it had been expanded as a mill by the time the postcard was printed, but it was attacked at the outset of the Dorr Rebellion on May 18, 1842.
 During the rebellion Rhode Island had two sitting governors and legislative bodies.
 That lasted for about six weeks until the revolt dissolved after the “battle” of Acote’s Hill.
-The Cranston Street Armory (1907) sits on or near that site today.
+The Cranston Street Armory (1907) sits today on the same site once occupied by the arsenal attacked in 1842.

 State Prison (1838-1878) on the northwest edge of the Cove Basin held the convicted rebel leader Thomas Wilson Dorr until his release after several years’ imprisonment and convicted murderer John Gordon until he was hanged in 1845, the last prisoner executed in Rhode Island to this date.
 His conviction was and remains controversial.
 The prison was closed when what the Adult Correctional Institutes opened in 1878.
 (PPL)